nowa/rtfs/README.md

 Executabes?
 -----------

-RTFS will be available as a executable binary soon.
+RTFS will be available as an executable binary soon.
 Stay tuned...